-The best place to buy Polkadot (DOT) in the UK with GBP is on the Crypto.com app.
-In this mobile app, you can deposit GBP for free using a UK bank transfer and then buy Polkadot (DOT) at the real exchange rate without paying any fees.
+The best place to buy Polkadot (DOT) in the UK with GBP is via Binance.
+This cryptocurrency exchange allows you to deposit GBP for free using a UK bank transfer and then buy Polkadot (DOT) at the real exchange rate with low fees (max 0.1%).

 Anyhow, check out this quick guide to buying Polkadot (DOT) in the UK to learn more about your options.